psevestre/openid-fapi/Financial_API_WD_CIBA.md

 The following sections specify a profile of CIBA that is suited for financial-grade APIs.

-### 5.2 Read and Write API Security Provisions
+### 5.2 Client Initiated Backchannel Authentication Security Provisions

 #### 5.2.1 Introduction

-This profile applies to both Read-Only APIs and Read-and-Write APIs.
+This profile applies to both Baseline APIs and Advanced APIs.

 This spec should be read in conjunction with OpenID Connect Client Initiated Backchannel Authentication Core [CIBA] and with parts 1 [FAPI1] and 2 [FAPI2] of the Financial-grade API specification.